 History and Culture of Koper

-Once upon a time, Koper, Slovenia was a crucial center for the maritime empire of the Republic of Venice.
-Before, and following that period, Koper also became a strategic spot for various rulers.
+Once upon a time, Koper, Slovenia, was a crucial center for the Republic of Venice maritime empire.
+Before and following that period, Koper also became a strategic spot for various rulers.

 Koper was originally established on an island and was a Greek holding named Aegida.
-During the Roman rule, this port was also called Capris before being named Iustinopolis during the 6th to 8th centuries when the area was under the control of the Byzantine Empire.
-This period coincided with the Slavs’ arrival more or less.
+During Roman rule, this port was also called Capris before being named Iustinopolis during the 6th to 8th centuries when the Byzantine Empire controlled the area.
+This period coincided with the Slavs’ arrival, more or less.

 When the 12th century came, the Istrian peninsula where Koper is found was nominally ruled by the Aquieleian Patriarch, a “see” or ecclesiastical district based out of Aquileia, the Roman city.

-Koper then came under the rule of the Venetian Republic and was then called Istria.
-This served as their regional capital from the late 13th century up to the late 18th century.
-Architectural pieces of Venetian continue to be evident in most of the historical buildings of the city.
+Koper then came under the Venetian Republic’s rule and was called Istria.
+This was their regional capital from the late 13th century to the late 18th century.
+Architectural pieces of Venetian continue to be evident in most of the city’s historical buildings.

 Istria saw several Turkish invasions starting from the late 15th up to the early 16 century that wreaked havoc on the local population and economy.
-It was also occupied by Napoleon for a time in the late 1700s, and when the early 1800s came, Istria came under the rule of Austria.
+Napoleon also occupied it for a time in the late 1700s, and when the early 1800s came, Istria came under the rule of Austria.
 The area was then controlled by Italy when World War I ended.

 After World War II, the influence of Italy in the region started to wane.
 Koper and the Istrian peninsula soon became a part of Yugoslavia.
-When Yugoslavia was dissolved, Koper then became the Republic of Slovenia’s main port, established during the early 1990s.
+When Yugoslavia was dissolved, Koper became the Republic of Slovenia’s main port, established in the early 1990s.

 Top Reasons to Visit Koper

 Koper real estate is seeing a rise in demand for various reasons.
-Aside from the lovely cobblestone streets, quaint squares, grilled seafood, cozy cafes, and nice restaurants, Koper also showcases an abundance of various architectural styles, including Venetian, Renaissance, Gothic, and Baroque.
+Aside from the lovely cobblestone streets, quaint squares, grilled seafood, cozy cafes, and nice restaurants, Koper also showcases various architectural styles, including Venetian, Renaissance, Gothic, and Baroque.